 At around 03:30 what sounded like a door slamming contest started in the corridor, thanks for that whoever you were!
 Then to add insult to injury the fire alarm went off again at 05:20.
 Of course the hotel were very apologetic and offered a full refund… like hell they did, quite frankly their attitude was awful, you get a better level of customer service at a Premier Inn (they guarantee a full refund if your sleep is disturbed and from experience we know they deliver on their promise).
 So The Hallmark Hotel, Cambridge is definitely on our black list.

 On the Sunday we were meeting up with Gina and Mum for a meal in Cambridge as the next day was also Mum’s birthday.
 Caitlin and Owen were coming over with boyfriend Rick and girlfriend Nicole to meet us.
 Unfortunately Rick’s car had a blow out on the A421 near Bedford.
 Thankfully they were OK and were recovered in only 20 minutes and taken to a tyre dealers in Bedford, only to find their compressor had broken, so the car could not be fixed until Monday.
-We were able to call on a favour and our friend Kate was able to pick them up and give them a lift to Cambridge, so they managed to get their lunch before we had to rush Owen and Nicole to the train station for their trip back to Hull.
+We were able to call on a favour and our friend Kate was able to pick them up and give them a lift to Cambridge, so they managed to get their lunch before we had to rush Owen and his girlfriend to the train station for their trip back to Hull.
 Then it was a drive to Welwyn Garden City to drop Rick and Caitlin off as her car was at Ricks place.

 We had been scheduled to take a hot air balloon ride from Cambridge that evening but that too got cancelled due to bad weather.
 Typically the Saturday had been perfect weather but Sunday it poured down... typical!
 This was of course to be one off the Sixty by Sixty list but will have to wait for another day.